josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 From my own point of view of myself on my own change, there is a coherent line of thought, way of being, intellectual purity, a clear adherence to a firm ethical standard, and a reasonable causal chain from "there" (thinking evangelicalism was true, and a source of good in the world) to "here" (thinking evangelicalism is more like propaganda than anything else, viewing it as a primary source of ongoing harm in the world).

-I sometimes manage to find words that are extremely offensive to others, which in some ways I'm proud of, and in other ways I am disappointed and saddened by.
+I sometimes manage to find words that are extremely offensive, which in some ways I'm proud of, and in other ways I am disappointed and saddened by.
 I also am inclined to hide explosive intellectual ideas behind a veil of words, to screen out those who hide behind the veil of functional illiteracy.

-So, I'm writing with a first pass towards an open display of what I feel, which is at times certainly tinged with strong emotions like anger and rage and grief, but at other times, I wish I could soften my disposition and be a bit more warm, winsom, and "reasonable".
+So, I'm writing this as a first pass towards an open display of what I feel, which is at times certainly tinged with emotions like anger and rage and grief, but at other times, I wish I could soften my disposition and be a bit more warm, winsom, and "reasonable".

 Hate is closer to love than apathy, so if you hate what I say, I don't mind you communicating that to me.
 In some ways, it's an honor.
 I am apathetic about none of this.
 What I hate is motivated by love for that which has been polluted and degraded by inhumane thoughts and actions.
-I'm a humanist.

 I've been shunned[^shun] by some, and I have withdrawn from others.
+Here's no more or less than an explanation, mixed with a defense.
+Say what you will about me, but "Josh has not given thought and intellectual brain-sweat to his life" will not be accepted.

 [^shun]:
     shun (definition): _persistently avoid, ignore, or reject (someone or something) through antipathy or caution._ Where shunning exists, it's a form of punishment that a group can apply to individuals.
 I was naïve and well-intentioned, earlier on in my "journey" out of evangelicalism, and kept expecting other evangelicals to engage seriously with me, and got met with shunning.
 "Don't say that!"
 "Don't think that!"
 "You can't be serious!"
 "You might be right, but I don't think others will want to hear about it."
 "Does that really matter?"